American Ginseng

 Dosing

 If using capsules or tablets, take 1-2 grams per day.
-Tincture form, 3-5 mls 3 times per day.
+Tincture form, take 3-5 ml (tsp) 3 times per day.
+NOTE: ginseng found in sports drinks and teas is at subclinical doses and has not been shown to be beneficial.

 Considerations